Activists gear up for battle as Senate Republicans prepare to block voting rights bill

 And in Georgia, a wide-ranging new law means election officials are barred from proactively sending mail ballot applications to voters, among other restrictions.

-“The only thing that changed between 2020 and 2021 was Donald Trump’s big lie about massive fraud,” Schumer said.
-“Let’s dispense with this nonsense: There is no real principle behind these policies.
-They are not about election integrity, they are not about voter fraud.
-These policies have one purpose and one purpose only: making it harder for younger, poorer, non-White and typically Democratic voters to access the ballot.”

 While the Senate prepares to vote on whether to consider any legislation at all, some Democrats are offering further refinements to the bill.
-One group of lawmakers is preparing an amendment aimed at overriding so-called “election subversion” — targeting GOP-passed state laws that could allow partisan state officials or legislatures to overrule election results.
+One group of lawmakers is preparing an amendment aimed at overriding “election subversion” — targeting GOP-passed state laws that could allow partisan state officials or legislatures to overrule election results.

-According to an outline obtained by The Washington Post, the amendment would include measures aimed at preventing states from suspending or removing local elections official in a bid to overturn an election, as well as making it a federal crime to harass or intimidate an election workers.
-It would also create a minimum “buffer zone” that partisan election observers must maintain from voters or ballots to prevent interference.
+According to an outline obtained by The Washington Post, the amendment would include measures aimed at preventing states from suspending or removing local elections official in a bid to overturn an election, as well as making it a federal crime to harass or intimidate election workers.
+It would also create a minimum buffer zone that partisan election observers must maintain from voters or ballots to prevent interference.

-But the new amendment will not be enacted into law so long as the voting-rights bill remains mired in the Senate, and Democrats acknowledge that is unlikely to change so long as the filibuster remains in place.
+But the new amendment will not be enacted into law so long as the voting rights bill remains mired in the Senate, and Democrats acknowledge that is unlikely to change so long as the filibuster remains in place.

-Democrats grapple with the enemy within: What to do about the filibuster rule that could kill their agenda

 Manchin maintained in a recent op-ed that he would never “eliminate or weaken” the filibuster, saying it is needed to encourage bipartisanship, and Sinema has offered similar defenses of the long-standing Senate rule.
 Several other senators have expressed varying levels of discomfort with rules changes.